Bethmaus: Historical sources

 In the early 2nd-century CE, following the Bar Kokhba revolt, Beth Maʿon became the residence of one of the priestly clans known as Ḥuppah.
 Around this time, representatives of the twenty-four priestly wards moved and settled in the Galilee.
-In the 20th-century, three stone inscriptions were discovered bearing the names of the priestly wards, their order and the name of the locality to which they had moved after the destruction of the Second Temple: In 1920, a stone inscription was found in Ashkelon showing a partial list of the priestly wards; in 1962 three small fragments of one Hebrew stone inscription bearing the partial names of places associated with the priestly courses (the rest of which had been reconstructed) were found in Caesarea Maritima, dated to the third-fourth centuries; in 1970 a stone inscription was found on a partially buried column in a mosque, in the Yemeni village of Bayt al-Ḥaḍir, showing ten names of the priestly wards and their respective towns and villages.
+In the 20th century, three stone inscriptions were discovered bearing the names of the priestly wards, their order and the name of the locality to which they had moved after the destruction of the Second Temple: In 1920, a stone inscription was found in Ashkelon showing a partial list of the priestly wards; in 1962 three small fragments of one Hebrew stone inscription bearing the partial names of places associated with the priestly courses (the rest of which had been reconstructed) were found in Caesarea Maritima, dated to the third-fourth centuries; in 1970 a stone inscription was found on a partially buried column in a mosque, in the Yemeni village of Bayt al-Ḥaḍir, showing ten names of the priestly wards and their respective towns and villages.
 The Yemeni inscription is the longest roster of names of this sort ever discovered unto this day, and mentions the priestly course in Beth Maʿon.
 The seventh-century poet, Eleazar ben Killir, echoing the same tradition, also wrote a liturgical poem detailing the 24-priestly wards and their places of residence.

 In the 3rd-century CE, Rabbi Yohanan officiated in the synagogue of Maon and was called to render a decision in the case of a ritual slaughterer (shochet) who had improperly slaughtered a chicken and whether or not he was to be held liable on that account.
 Many other incidents are attributed unto Rabbi Yohanan in Maon, one of which involved the kid of a goat that was roasted whole over a spit without first removing the suet (forbidden fat).

-In extant Turkish documents dating to May 1566, the Ottoman ruler, Sultan Suleiman the Magnificent, ordered that water be drawn from Beth Maʿon and brought to Tiberias, the purpose of which is not now known, although thought to have been for agricultural crops.
-By April 1566, when the work had not yet been completed and the workers (under Don Joseph Nasi) demanded more money from the Sultan to complete the project, the Sultan refused to set aside more money for the project.
+In extant Turkish documents dating to May 1566, the Ottoman sultan Suleiman the Magnificent ordered that water be drawn from Beth Maʿon and brought to Tiberias, the purpose of which is not now known, although thought to have been for agricultural crops.
+By April 1566, when the work had not yet been completed and the workers (under Don Joseph Nasi) demanded more money from the sultan to complete the project, he refused their demand.
 Below Beth Maʿon, between the ruins of the ancient village and Tiberias, are found three natural springs: ʿAin el-Kelbeh, ʿAin et-Tineh and al-Biyyar.